zoe-pith/pith-site/supperclub.md

 snapper with green peppercorn and green pepper

 cauliflower with harissa and maple syrup
-morel ravioli with juniper and bone marrow duck with potato, pistachio, and balinese peppercorn
+morel with juniper and bone marrow duck with potato, pistachio, and balinese peppercorn
 mustard frill with fennel, persimmon, and puffed rice